vippsas/vipps-partner-api/vipps-partner-api.md

 required to get more details about the sales unit.
 See:
 [Get information about a sales unit based on MSN](#get-information-about-a-sales-unit-based-on-msn).

-### Future improvements

-Future versions of the API will *probably* return more information, and we will work with our partners to find out what is useful and possible.
-Some candidates:

-* Company address
-* Contact information for the main person (depends on GDPR, etc.)
-* Contact information for the technical person (depends on GDPR, etc.)
-* A list of people with admin rights on portal.vipps.no (depends on GDPR, etc.)
-* Changelog: What was changed when by whom?

-### In the meantime

 All merchants can see and manage their information on [portal.vipps.no](https://portal.vipps.no).